-Registration Requirement All Annual Meeting program participants must register by 3:00 pm Eastern on April 10, 2019.
-Any participants who have not registered by April 14 will be dropped from the session proposal.
+All Annual Meeting program participants must register by 3:00 pm Eastern on April 10, 2019.
+Any participants who have not registered by April 10 will be dropped from the session proposal.
 The registration requirement is for all AAA Annual Meeting session types (scholarly sessions, special events, installations, gallery sessions, workshops, mentoring events, section events, interest group events, and committee events).

-No proposals for participation in the scholarly program of the meeting can be considered unless formally submitted through the Call for Papers submission site by 3:00 pm Eastern on April 10.
+No proposals for inclusion on the Annual Meeting program will be considered unless formally submitted through the Call for Papers submission site by 3:00 pm Eastern on April 10.

 Final Program Decision

 The AAA follows a policy of peer review and merit consideration for acceptance and inclusion on the program.
 The programming decisions are made by a committee composed of section program reviewers, executive program committee members, the executive program chair and officers of the AAA.

-Organizers and presenters are required to select one review section when submitting proposals online.
+Organizers and presenters are required to select a primary review section when submitting proposals online.
 The decision should be made on the basis of content and intended audience; membership in a section has no bearing on the review process.
-Volunteered sessions and individually volunteered papers and posters are reviewed by section program reviewers and committees established by each of the sections of the AAA.
+Scholarly sessions and individually volunteered papers and posters are reviewed by section program reviewers, individuals nominated by each section of the AAA.
 The recommendations of these sections are forwarded to the executive program chair, who assumes final responsibility for the acceptance or rejection of proposals.
 The executive program committee prepares the final program schedule following the rankings submitted by each section.
 All final program notifications about acceptance and scheduling will be mailed by the executive program chair via email in July.
 There is no appeal process.